JasonToups/Twitch-React-Redux/README.md

 Then when the node packages & the package-lock has been created, then start the project with:
 `npm start`

+## Running both servers with TTAB in Terminal
+After installing the node packages for both the React App & the Server, you can run both servers in your Terminal App, with the command:
+`npm run servers`

+This will open two new terminal tabs & runs both servers for the front-end & the back-end

 # Getting Started with Create React App